wenqsun/3D-Diffusion/README.md

 ### Mesh

-## 3D Generation by Score Distillation
+## Optimization-based generation via Score Distillation Sampling
 This series of papers aim to leverage the 2D diffusion models (pre-trained or train from scratch) to generate high-quality and diverse 3D content.
 In this mode, the 3D contents are not generated directly by diffusion models.
 Especially, they try to leverage the score information from 2D diffusion models to optimize the 3D reconstructor.

 1. [DreamFusion: Text-to-3D using 2D Diffusion](https://arxiv.org/abs/2209.14988) 🌟🌟🌟🌟🌟 $\textit{ICLR 2023 Outstanding Paper Award}$\